pangqiao/study/Linux/Debug/panic/01-kernel_panic/README.md

 # Kernel PANIC/OOPS

 >wiki:A kernel panic is an action taken by an operating system upon detecting an internal fatal error from which it cannot safely recover.
-The term is largely specific to Unix and Unix-like systems; for Microsoft Windowsoperating systems the equivalent term is “Bug check” (or, colloquially, “Blue Screen of Death“).
+The term is largely specific to Unix and Unix-like systems; for Microsoft Windowsoperating systems the equivalent term is ”Bug check" (or, colloquially, ”Blue Screen of Death”).
 The kernel routines that handle panics (in AT&T-derived and BSD Unix source code, a routine known as panic()) are generally designed to output an error message to the console, dump an image of kernel memory to disk for post-mortemdebugging and then either wait for the system to be manually rebooted, or initiate an automatic reboot.
 The information provided is of highly technical nature and aims to assist a system administrator or software developer in diagnosing the problem.
 Attempts by the operating system to read an invalid or non-permitted memory address are a common source of kernel panics.
 A panic may also occur as a result of a hardware failure or a bug in the operating system.
 In many cases, the operating system could continue operation after memory violations have occurred.
 However, the system is in an unstable state and rather than risking security breaches and data corruption, the operating system stops to prevent further damage and facilitate diagnosis of the error.
           The kernel panic was introduced in an early version of Unix and demonstrated a major difference between the design philosophies of Unix and its predecessor Multics.
 Multics developer Tom van Vleck recalls a discussion of this change with Unix developer Dennis Ritchie:
 I remarked to Dennis that easily half the code I was writing in Multics was error recovery code.
-He said, “We left all that stuff out.
-If there’s an error, we have this routine called panic, and when it is called, the machine crashes, and you holler down the hall, ‘Hey, reboot it.’”[1]
+He said, ”We left all that stuff out.
+If there’s an error, we have this routine called panic, and when it is called, the machine crashes, and you holler down the hall, ‘Hey, reboot it.’"[1]
 The original panic() function was essentially unchanged from Fifth Edition UNIX to the VAX-based UNIX 32V and output only an error message with no other information, then dropped the system into an endless idle loop.
 As the Unixcodebase was enhanced, the panic() function was also enhanced to dump various forms of debugging information to the console.

 ## 什么是 `Kernel PANIC`